 IF YOU’RE INJURED BY NEGLIGENCE ON PUBLIC PROPERTY, WHO’S LIABLE?

-If someone is injured in Georgia because there was a hazardous condition on state, county, or municipal government property, the governmental body or agency responsible for the property may also be liable for that person’s personal injury or injuries.
+If someone is injured in Georgia because there was a hazardous condition on the state, county, or municipal government property, the governmental body or agency responsible for the property may also be liable for that person’s personal injury or injuries.

 In any personal injury case in Georgia, if you have been injured because of a property owner’s negligence, in order to be compensated for your medical expenses and lost wages, here is what you must prove: